IshanChakraborty96/Docs/docs/source/Pages/Architecture.rst

 'Learn more about MongoDB <https://www.mongodb.com/what-is-mongodb>'_

+.. _Learn more about MongoDB <https://www.mongodb.com/what-is-mongodb>

  * Git

 Git is a free and open source distributed version control system.
 Katonic uses Git internally for revisioning projects and files.
 Katonic Executors also run Git clients, and they can interact with user-controlled external repositories to access code or data.

 'Learn more about Git <https://git-scm.com/>'_

+.. _Learn more about Git <https://git-scm.com/>

  * Elasticsearch